 Hemingway for Sending Concise Emails

 People don’t have a lot of time to read emails, especially from brands they aren’t familiar with.
 This means you must use words effectively.
 We’ve covered design, but for help using the right text, you may want to try Hemingway.
 This simple web app scans your text and provides edits for easier consumption.

 If you want to track your email ROI, it’s time for analytics.
 Raven is a good choice because it works with Google Analytics URL Builder to show where visitors come from, when they visit your website, and when they open your email messages.
 See what impact your emails make when it comes to CTAs (calls to action) and conversion rates.

 Let us know if any of these tools worked for you.
 And, if you have questions about email marketing, reach out to us.
-Infiniwiz provides a variety of IT solutions to businesses in Chicago and surrounding area.
-Contact us at (847) 250-0798 or email@example.com to learn more.
+Infiniwiz provides a variety of IT solutions to businesses in Rolling Meadows.
+Contact us at (847) 994-1111 or firstname.lastname@example.org to learn more.